diegopimi/Wispeed/README.md

 - Users will have the ability to create client accounts / Admin accounts.
 - Different layouts (options, website) shall be shown according to user type (client/admin).
 - CRUD will be available (preferrably only to admin).

+**-------- TIPS AND TRICKS --------**

+1. Modifying UML / Sequence diagram.
+- to see a live preview, right click @startuml and select view preview
+- to export svg (viewable image shown in github), right click @startuml and export as svg